ImLali/Assetto-Corsa-Competizione-DLC-Unlocker/README.md

  INSTALLATION
 -----------------------------------------------------------

-  1. Download the LATEST RELEASE on github from ACCC.
+  1. Download the LATEST RELEASE on github from ACCC (https://github.com/ImLali/Assetto-Corsa-Competizione-DLC-Unlocker/releases/tag/DLC_Unlocker).
   2. Extract the archive.
   3. Run the executable file.